Skip to content

 7 | Teased hair

-"You don’t need to tease your bangs or top of your hair as you did years ago—simply utilize some key products as well as hair tools to help you get a sultry, voluminous mane in minutes," she shares.
+"You don’t need to tease your bangs or top of your hair as you did years ago—simply utilize some key products as well as hair tools to help you get a sultry, voluminous mane in minutes," she says.

 8 | Wispy layers

+When you ask for layers, the type matters.
 "They need to be done properly in order to avoid an aging look," Kabbabe explains.

-"These tend to outdate your image, especially if your natural mane is on the thinner side," she says.
 "Instead, go for thick layers that frame your face while giving the rest of your head some movement."

 RELATED: 10 Ways to Embrace Keeping Your Hair Long After 50.